aurimas13/BirthdayReminderApp/README.md

 Patrick Kienzle will have birthday in a week.
 Emails sent successfully.
 ```

-OR
+2) To run validation or check & send another way - the second argument has to be any **other number** or a **string**:

 ```
->>> python bdayreminder.py /Users/aurimasnausedas/Documents/Python/BirthdayReminderApp/Datasets/data_20.csv hello
+>>> python bdayreminder.py /Users/aurimasnausedas/Documents/Python/BirthdayReminderApp/Datasets/data_20.csv 3
 Choose 1 to validate if input data file is correct or 2 to check for upcoming birthdays and send respective emails
 >>> 3
 Please choose either 1 or 2
+>>> 1
+ERROR: Invalid email for Laura Dreyfuss at row 6
+ERROR: Empty name field is for email TheoGermaine@goal.com at row 7
+ERROR: Invalid date for Anna Higgins at row 11.
+Date given is 02-30
+ERROR: Date is in the future for Tom Brady at row 12.
+Date given is 2075-10-22
+ERROR: Invalid email for Ching Yeung Michael Tam at row 19

+>>> python bdayreminder.py /Users/aurimasnausedas/Documents/Python/BirthdayReminderApp/Datasets/data_20.csv versada
 Choose 1 to validate if input data file is correct or 2 to check for upcoming birthdays and send respective emails
+>>> versada
+Please choose either 1 or 2
+>>> 2
+Kai Yuen Leung will have birthday in a week.
+Patrick Kienzle will have birthday in a week.
+Emails sent successfully.
 ```

-2) To validate birthday persons data file for errors set the second argument to be **1** like this:
+3) To validate birthday persons data file for errors set the second argument to be **1** like this:

 ```
 >>> python bdayreminder.py /Users/aurimasnausedas/Documents/Python/BirthdayReminderApp/Datasets/data_20.csv 1